ShunSakurai/check_forbidden/README.md

 ![UI](https://raw.github.com/wiki/ShunSakurai/check_forbidden/check_forbidden_ui.png)

 ## Description
-The motivation behind this tool is that even though memoQ can check forbidden source and target term pairs, it cannot check **only forbidden target terms** regardless of the corresponding source terms.
+Even though memoQ can check forbidden source and target term pairs using the term base, it cannot check **only forbidden target terms** regardless of the corresponding source terms.
+Using this tool, you can quickly narrow down the forbidden terms used in memoQ bilingual files and spot the terms in memoQ.
+It helps you efficiently maintain the translation quality.

 For example, you can use this tool in the following situations: